NSP

 UW study abroad course explores sustainable food systems in Ireland and Italy

 La Dolce Vita: Exploring Ireland and Italy in Search of the History and Future of Sustainable Food Systems is a 25-day study abroad program at University of Washington that will explore sustainable food systems across Ireland and Italy in autumn 2026.
-Important dates to apply or learn more Photos from past years Photos courtesy of…
+Important dates to learn more and apply Photos from past years Photos courtesy of…

 December 15, 2025